fkesheh/mcp-ai-agent/README.md

 };

-// Create an agent with the custom server and a preconfigured server const agent = new MCPAgent(
+// Create an agent with the custom server and a preconfigured server const agent = new AIAgent({
-  "Vector DB Agent",
+  name: "Vector DB Agent",
-  "Agent with vector database capabilities", customVectorDB,
+  description: "Agent with vector database capabilities",
-  Servers.sequentialThinking
-);
+  model: openai("gpt-4o"),
+  toolsConfigs: [customVectorDB, Servers.sequentialThinking],
+});

 const response = await agent.generateResponse({
   prompt:
     "Use sequential thinking to analyze this document and store it in the vector database",
-  model: openai("gpt-4o"),
   messages: [
     {
       role: "user",